samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 > they are implemented in Bodiless, please read the [introduction to
 > the Bodiless Design System](../../../Design/DesignSystem).

-The first thing to note in the code above is the use of `asToken`.
+The first thing to note in the code above is the use of `flowHoc`.
 This is a composition utility provided by the Bodiless [FClasses](../../Architecture/FClasses) package.
 It is similar to the `flow` utility from Lodash: it accepts a list of higher order components and returns a new higher order component which composes them.
-However, `asToken` adds some additional functionality.
+However, `flowHoc` adds some additional functionality.
 In this example, we use it to specify *metadata* which should attached to the resulting token.